 This is also where placement can make a huge difference.
 If your video’s goal was lead generation, but you want your homepage visitors to convert into buyers, you won’t want to embed your video above the fold, but it might help to have your video further down on the page once your visitor has scrolled and shown further interest.

 Like other distribution methods, publishing a brand video on your homepage can be filled with opportunity or wrought with consequence (or at times, both.)
 The crucial takeaway here is to test, test, test!
 Don’t automatically assume your homepage shouldn’t include an engaging video, but also keep in mind that video can, in some cases, work against your goals.
-Think strategically and plan out where you’ll put your video well before you make it.
+Think strategically and plan out your video advertising and distribution well before you make your video.
 If you see a missed opportunity after publishing your video, don’t be afraid to change course and see where that takes you.

 However, if you know your homepage is in dire need of an update and think video is the answer, let us help you plan, create, and distribute your video for maximum success!
 The benefits of adding video on numerous site pages – your homepage, product pages, about us section, and more – far outweigh the setbacks and, when executed correctly, can help you raise brand awareness and attract more customers than ever before.
 Let our expert team help you get started.